secvisogram/csaf-cms-backend/README.md

 ## Developing

-The configuration of the application as well as the compose file is done in a local **.env** file.
-To start, simply copy the **.env.example** file to **.env**.
-If you want different passwords, database names or ports you can change them in that file.
+Configuration is split across two **.env** files, each with its own **.env.example** template:

+- **`.env`** (repo root): configuration for the backend application itself (CouchDB connection, OIDC issuer, document templates, versioning, tracking IDs, workflow flags, ...).
+This is read both when running the backend on the host (`./mvnw spring-boot:run`) and by the containerized `csaf-cms-backend` compose service.
+- **`docker/.env`**: configuration needed only to orchestrate the local docker compose stack itself (Keycloak, oauth2-proxy, CouchDB container credentials, ports, ...).

+To start, copy **both** `.env.example` files to `.env` (`cp .env.example .env` in the repo root, and `cp docker/.env.example docker/.env`).
+A few values (e.g. CouchDB credentials, the backend port) intentionally appear in both files, with comments cross-referencing each other — keep them in sync if you change them.
 Please note that the following setup is for development purposes only and should not be used in production.

 ```mermaid